pedroos/PropertyProviderConsole/README.md

 To build:

 1. Download a `bflat v8.x` release from https://github.com/bflattened/bflat/releases and add the executable to your path
-2. Adjust the paths and run the files or copy-and-paste the commands from `build.ps1` or `build.sh` into your terminal
+2. Navigate to the source directory in your terminal
+3. Run `powershell -c ". ./build.ps1"`
+4. The executable will be output to "bin\pp.exe" or "./bin/pp"

 ### Dependencies